fkarg/fkarg.github.io/drafts/existential-flexibility.md

 published: false
 title: Rapid Integration
 subtitle: the biggest advantage: existential flexibility
+cover-img: 'Todo: search for cover-image'
 tags:
 - thoughts
 ---
+Short article description

 Short description of how I got interested in this topic, or some other story associated with how I read about it

 * TOC
 {:toc}